 Note that not all of the courses are available in both semesters.
 Some courses are only available in either semester one or semester two.
 It’s best to contact the university to find out when the course you’re interested in is available.

-There are short courses for every job and hobby imaginable.
-Some short courses at Charles Darwin University are nationally accredited and can be used for business purposes or as credits for TAFE certificate and diploma courses.
-Others are not accredited and are ideal for those looking for develop new hobbies or interests.
+Short courses for every job and hobby imaginable are provided by Charles darvin University.
+Some short courses are nationally accredited and can be used for business purposes or as credits for TAFE certificate and diploma courses.
+Others are not accredited and are ideal for those looking to develop new hobbies or interests.

 A sample of short courses available includes: